Looney Tunes: 1970–1999: Syndication and return to television and film

 On July 10, 1989, after a battle with heart problems, Mel Blanc died at the Cedars-Sinai Medical Center of cardiovascular disease.
 A picture depicting the Looney Tunes characters entitled "Speechless" was released shortly after his death.

-Paramount-owned Nickelodeon aired all the unaired cartoons in a show called Looney Tunes on Nickelodeon between 1988 and 1999.
+Viacom-owned Nickelodeon aired Looney Tunes cartoons in a show called Looney Tunes on Nickelodeon between 1988 and 1999.
+Initially, the Nickelodeon package included cartoons that were typically omitted from the higher-profile Saturday morning network and syndicated weekday packages, including black-and-white Bosko cartoons that had not aired in many years and cartoons from the late DePatie–Freling and Seven Arts eras.
 In January 1999, it was reported that the cartoons shown on Nickelodeon would move to Cartoon Network in the fall of that year.
 To date, Looney Tunes on Nickelodeon is the longest-airing animated series on the network that was not a Nicktoon.

+In 1991, the Looney Tunes characters made their appearance at Warner Bros.
+Movie World on the Gold Coast in Australia.
+It marked the launch of "Looney Tunes Land," the park's inaugural themed area.

 In 1996, Space Jam, a live-action animated film, was released to theaters starring Bugs Bunny and basketball player Michael Jordan.
 Despite a mixed critical reception, the film was a major box-office success, grossing nearly $100 million in the U.S. alone, almost becoming the first non-Disney animated film to achieve that feat.
 For a two-year period, it was the highest grossing non-Disney animated film ever.
 The film also introduced the character Lola Bunny, who subsequently became another recurring member of the Looney Tunes cast, usually as a love interest for Bugs.

-In 1997, Bugs Bunny was featured on a U.S. 32 cent postage stamp; the first of five Looney Tunes themed stamps to be issued.
+In 1997, Bugs Bunny was featured on a U.S. 32 cent postage stamp, the first of five Looney Tunes themed stamps to be issued.

 The Looney Tunes also achieved success in the area of television during this era, with appearances in several originally produced series, including Taz-Mania (1991, starring Taz) and The Sylvester & Tweety Mysteries (1995, starring Sylvester, Tweety, and Granny).
 The gang also made frequent cameos in the 1990 spinoff series Tiny Toon Adventures, from executive producer Steven Spielberg, where they played teachers and mentors to a younger generation of cartoon characters (Plucky Duck, Hamton J. Pig, Babs and Buster Bunny, etc.), plus occasional cameos in the later Warner Bros. shows such as Animaniacs (also from Spielberg) and Histeria!.
+Traditional cel animation was used to animate the characters for Looney Tunes cartoons until 1999 when it was replaced with digital ink and paint animation.